TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/README.md

 - **DELETE** − Removes a resource.
 - **POST** − Updates an existing resource or creates a new resource.

-But all who claims cannot be referred to as RESTful API.
-In order to be regarded as a RESTful API, your application must satisfy certain constraints or principles.
+Your application must satisfy certain constraints or principles.
 Let's go into details about these principles.

 #### Principles of REST